E33aS42/hard_vs_soft_clustering/README.md

 [1] https://archive.ics.uci.edu/ml/index.php

-A detailed presentation of the project realization can read in the clustering_report.pdf file.
+A detailed presentation of the project realization can be read in the clustering_report.pdf file.